nikitavoloboev/data/looking-back/looking-back.md

 I share most everything I do on [Twitter](https://twitter.com/nikitavoloboev) and [Instagram](https://instagram.com/nikitavoloboev).

-I also write a [newsletter](https://nikitavoloboev.substack.com) with monthly updates on things I built & thought about.
+I also write a [monthly newsletter](https://buttondown.email/nikitavoloboev) with updates on things I built & thought about.

 ## 2020